aarondigu/ROS-with-PX4-SITL-for-Beginners/First PX4 SITL and Gazebo Simulation/tutorial-2.md

 roslaunch px4 posix_sitl.launch world:=$(pwd)/Tools/sitl_gazebo/worlds/baylands.world

 ```
 The world by default is `empty.world`, but using the argument `world` we can choose which world we want to simulate.
-For this example I used `bandalays.world` but you can use any of the [PX4/sitl_gazebo/worlds](https://dev.px4.io/master/en/simulation/gazebo_worlds.html) available.
+For this example I used `bandalays.world`, but you can use any of the [PX4/sitl_gazebo/worlds](https://dev.px4.io/master/en/simulation/gazebo_worlds.html) available.
 You just need to replace `bandalays.world` for `<world_name>.world`.

 6. Once the simulation is running, press the "Enter" key and you should see `pxh >`.